wazuh/wazuh-qa/docs/tests/integration/test_fim/test_registry/test_registry_basic_usage/test_basic_usage_registry_duplicated_entries.md

 ## Test logic

 The test monitor two registries with the same path but different capitalization.
-It creates one registry with the path being one of the two registries monitorized and then tries to grab one added event for the registry creation.
-Finally it tries to grab the added event one second time but it should rise one TimeoutError to ensure only one added event was sent.
+It creates one registry with the path being one of the two registries monitored and then tries to grab one added event for the registry creation.
+Finally, it tries to grab the added event one second time but it should raise one TimeoutError to ensure only one added event was sent.

 ## Execution result
 ```